dcweaver/surfs_up/README.md

 ### Differences

-When comparing the two tables of statistics it jumps out that December had a minumum temperature only 8 degrees lower than that of June.
-The temperatures in june are consistently higher than that of December, but the average temperature is only 3 degrees higher in June.
-Lastly, June had a lower standard deviation that December, meaning that the temperatures in June are more consistent than the temperatures in December.
+* December had a minumum temperature only 8 degrees lower than that of June.
+* The temperatures in june are consistently higher than that of December but the average temperature is only 3 degrees higher in June.
+* June had a lower standard deviation that December, meaning that the temperatures in June are more consistent than the temperatures in December.

 ## Summary